sydasif/python-book/docs/source/ch-01/Intro.md

 # Introduction to Python

-Python is a modern and powerful programming language that was developed by Guido van Rossum (Rivers & Koedinger, 2017).
+Python is a modern and powerful programming language that was developed by Guido van Rossum.
 Python is a programming language that resembles Java.
 The language is, however, cleaner and easier to read than Java.
-Python has become a scripting language for choice for Network Engineering tasks.
+Python has become a scripting language choice for Network Engineering tasks.

-## Examples where Python Scripting is used for Network Automation
+## Python Scripting Examples

 As python scripting is a handy tool for network automation, typical manual tasks that can be automated are: